Table of Contents | Search Technical Documentation | References

 The Role of IRT Models and Population-Structure Models in NAEP

 Why Population-Structure Models Are Necessary for Analyses of NAEP Data

 NAEP Population-Structure Models

 Using Population-Structure Model Parameters to Create Plausible Values for Later Computation

 Variables That Define Groups in NAEP

 NAEP's primary goal is to provide information about what students know and can do.
-NAEP uses marginal maximum likelihood methodologies to estimate characteristics of the scale score distributions for groups of students.
-Because NAEP is designed only to provide information about groups of students, NAEP does not have the information needed to produce scale scores for individual students.
+NAEP uses marginal maximum likelihood methods to estimate characteristics of the scale score distributions for groups of students.
+Because NAEP is designed to provide information about groups of students, NAEP does not have the information needed to produce scale scores for individual students.

 In NAEP, Item Response Theory (IRT) is used to model the relationship between student item responses and item characteristics, such as difficulty and discrimination.
-In the estimation of item parameters and, therefore, in the creation of the score scale using IRT, group membership and background variables play no role.
+In the estimation of item parameters and, therefore, in the creation of the score scale using IRT, group membership and contextual variables play no role.
 Group membership is only used in differential item functioning (DIF) analyses to verify that the fit of the models to the data is similar for target student groups.